sporto/elm-tutorial/030_elm_arch/composing.md

   }
 ```

 The parent component has its own model.
 One of the attribute on the model contains the `Widget.Model`.
+Note how this parent component doesn't need to know about what `Widget.Model` is.